noriakis/software/docs/ggkegg/01-pathway.md

 <img src="01-pathway_files/figure-html/text_compound-1.png" width="100%" style="display: block; margin: auto;" />

-If necessary, it is possible to visualize what information is included in the highlighted pathway and place it on the original map using the annotation_custom function.
-In this example, an annotation ggplot is first created and then converted to a grob using ggplotify.
+If necessary, it is possible to visualize what information is included in the highlighted pathway and place it on the original map using the `annotation_custom` function.
+In this example, an annotation ggplot is first created and then converted to a grob using `ggplotify`.
 The grob is then drawn at any desired position.

 ```r